|

 Start by both players using a push stroke, then progress to one player using a forehand drive whilst the other uses a backhand block.

-Then, the two players switch over and each plays the strokes just used by the other player.
+Then, the two players change over and each plays the strokes just used by the other player.

 All of the above table tennis tips and practice drills will help you to become more consistent.
 And this in itself will win you more games.